wassfila/elwoodp-dev/src/pages/articles/how-to-use-react-keys.md

 )
 ```

 The error goes away and you celebrate 🎉.
-Unfortunately, this method turns out to have potentially [serious drawbacks](https://robinpokorny.com/blog/index-as-a-key-is-an-anti-pattern/).
-Perhaps even more importantly copying the solution hasn’t furthered our understanding of the key issue - how and why does React use keys when rendering arrays of items?
+Unfortunately, this method of assigning the key the array index value, turns out to have potential [serious drawbacks](https://robinpokorny.com/blog/index-as-a-key-is-an-anti-pattern/).
+Perhaps even more importantly copying the solution hasn’t furthered our understanding of the issue - how and why does React use keys when rendering an arrays of items?

 ## Understanding Keys in React